 When most people hear of words such as preppers or survivalists and even off-gridders, they assume that there must be something wrong with these people.
 They think we are crazy and that we should wear a tin foil hat.
 Preppers can be labeled as eccentric people, but they are certainly not crazy and here’s why.

-Following this experience, I decided to write this article in order to shed some light about the differences, but also about the similarities between preppers and the average Americans.
-Most people will be surprised to find out that there aren’t so many differences and in fact, preppers are no different from you and me.
+Following this experience, I decided to write this article.
+I want to shed some light about the differences, but also about the similarities between preppers and the average Americans.
+Most people will be surprised to find out that there aren’t so many differences.
+In fact, preppers are no different than you and me.

 From personal experience I can outline the following about preppers: